Showing posts with label Anton Diffring. Show all posts

 Carol Kane as a silent screen siren who gives Valentino a leg-up in the movie business

 Meanwhile, Valentino’s own desires are routinely presented as ineffectual, asexual, or latently homosexual.
-This leaves him only two dominant character traits: 1) His dream to have his own orange grove, and 2) A prickly, “he doth protest too much” sense of outrage whenever aspersions are cast on his masculinity.
-And indeed, speculation about the true nature of Valentino’s sexual orientation crops up so often in this movie it becomes the film's defining leitmotif.
+This leaves him only two dominant character traits: 1) His dream to have his own orange grove, and 2) A prickly, “He doth protest too much” sense of outrage whenever aspersions are cast on his masculinity.
+Indeed, speculation about the true nature of Valentino’s sexual orientation crops up so often in this movie that it becomes the film's defining leitmotif.

 I personally find it intriguing that Russell chose to depict Valentino as a man as elusive to himself as he is to his fans.
 A man certain of his sense of honor, but little else.
 The only problem with limiting so many of Valentino's most dynamic scenes to sequences of inflamed outbursts over having his masculinity impugned is that Valentino (at least as realized in Nureyev's haughty indignation) doesn't come across like an honorable man defending his name so much as an on-the-defensive closet-case (a la, Liberace) always a little too at-the-ready to fight and publicly proclaim his heterosexuality.